Sangeetha-007/Sangeetha-007/README.md

 ### Hi there 👋 I am Sangeetha.
+### ✨ I am a Data Science graduate student.
+Feel free to contact me to work on projects!
 <!--
 **Sangeetha-007/Sangeetha-007** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.